GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-01_deeply_good.md

 <!--more-->

 ## Deep learning in a nutshell
 If this is your first exposure to deep learning, this section serves as an incredibly brief introduction to the world of neurons.
-If you are already familiar with the concept of deep learning neural networks, you can skip ahead directly to the [U-Net](#u-net) section.
+If you are already familiar with the concept of deep learning neural networks, you can skip and go directly to the [U-Net](#u-net) section.

 <p align="center">
   <img width="300" height="300" src="../assets/images/unit04/deep_learning_image.png" alt="drawing">
 </p>

 Deep learning algorithms are a machine learning tool, just like random forest models.
 Deep learning is a special form of neural networks, as we can see in the image above, that are used frequently e.g. in computer vision.
-In the video below some operations were mentioned, that are used in the calculation of CNNs to transform the data, which are not explained in depth in this module.
+In the video below, some operations mentioned are used in the calculation of CNNs to transform the data.
+However, they are not explained in depth in this module.
 These also partially represent hyperparameters that are in the code of the exercises that occur in this unit.
 For a deeper understanding and the mathematical basics see:
 [Dumoulin and Visin (2018)](https://arxiv.org/abs/1603.07285) , [Nielsen (2015)](http://neuralnetworksanddeeplearning.com/index.html) and [StatQuest](https://youtube.com/playlist?list=PLblh5JKOoLUIxGDQs4LFFD--41Vzf-ME1).